alexandrnikitin/blog/_posts/2017-08-18-transparent-hugepages-measuring-the-performance-impact.md

 echo always > /sys/kernel/mm/transparent_hugepage/defrag
 ```

-And launch the JVM with the `-XX:+UseTransparentHugePages -XX:+AlwaysPreTouch` flags.
+And launch the JVM with the `-XX:+UseTransparentHugePages -XX:+UseLargePagesInMetaspace -XX:+AlwaysPreTouch` flags.

 The quantitative metrics shows us that the number of TLB misses dropped by 6 times from ~130 million to ~20 million.
 Miss/hit rate dropped from 1% to 0.15%.
 Here are the numbers: